Actions on Inadvertent Entry to IMC

 During pre-flight planning, we should aim to use accurate and up-to-date weather sources to make sure we at least obtain and understand:

 GA ‘EFBs’ such as Skydemon and Airbox can provide excellent route briefings and up-to-date information.
-Make sure you are connected to the internet and pulling the latest info, though.
-Colour-coded graphical overlay tools can also help, but make sure you understand what the app is using as filters and what it is telling you.
+Make sure you are connected to the internet and pulling the latest info.
+Colour-coded graphical overlay tools can also help, but make sure you understand what the app uses as filters and what it tells you.

-In flight, as part of our LOOKOUT scan, we should be looking ahead to try to spot poor weather on our intended route.
+In flight, as part of our LOOKOUT scan, we should look ahead to spot poor weather on our intended route.
 In particular, a continuing need to descend closer to the terrain to maintain clearness of clouds is a key indicator that we are potentially likely to enter IMC inadvertently to avoid CFIT (controlled flight into terrain).

 When becoming aware of worsening conditions, an early and decisive move to either alter our route, turn back or divert is critical.

-In low visibility, the lack of a natural horizon and visible navigational features can make the workload extremely high and increase the risk of disorientation.
+The lack of a natural horizon and visible navigational features in low visibility can make the workload extremely high and increase the risk of disorientation.
 This can be especially true over water or featureless terrain.

 What Should I Do if I Inadvertently Enter IMC?